 I just finished re-watching the Jazz and Bulls from last night.
 Fun night.

 I was struck with how one play or one play linked to another can change the entire complexion of the game.
-With 9:15 left in the 3rd quarter the Jazz were still down by 15.
+With 9:15 left in the third quarter, the Jazz were still down by 15.
 Alec Burks bounces a tough pass to Favors in traffic.
 The ball is loose.
-Noah and Favors poke at it.
-Then Butler joins the mix.
-Now it is a 50-50 ball.
+Noah and Favors poke at it, then Butler joins the mix.
+Now it’s a 50-50 ball.
 Favors thinks he has it, but Butler knocks it away again and Favors continues to relentlessly battle.
-He maintains the possession at the three point line steps forward and hits a 16 foot jumper.
+He maintains the possession at the 3-point line, steps forward and hits a 16-foot jumper.

 Little plays matter.
 The player who doesn’t get that 50-50 ball is indirectly costing you a game.
-The player who doesn’t set the pick in the opening floor or screen the opposing big they cost you games.
-Winning plays.
+The player who doesn’t set the pick in the opening floor or screen the opposing big costs you games.
+These are winning plays.